 Linen is an environmentally friendly fabric made from the flax plant.
 Growing flax requires less water and fewer pesticides then cotton, making it one of the best sustainable fabric choices.
 The durability of linen means it lasts longer than other materials, and it’s strong, naturally moth resistant make-up is also bio-de-gradable.

-Palm Collective work with small family run artisian workshops in Indonesia, and they pay them above average wages.
-They consider our sewers, patternmakers and tailors part of our family.
+Palm Collective work with small family run artisan workshops in Indonesia, and they pay them above average wages.
+They consider our sewers, patternmakers and tailors' part of our family.
 A lot of their manufacturing teams are husband and wife duos.
 Working with family run workshops gives our tailors ‘work-life’ balance, allowing them the flexibility to earn money and raise a family at the same time.
 Due to the flexibility of their workshops, many of the tailors are able to work around school hours, allowing them time to spend with their kids.

 Each collection is curated for the island nomadic life and encompasses a sun-kissed, free-spirited, sustainable bohemian resort vibe.